MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-daemon-app-call-api.md

 ### How it works

+A daemon application acquires a token on behalf of itself (not on behalf of a user).
+Users can't interact with a daemon application because it requires its own identity.
+This type of application requests an access token by using its application identity by presenting its application ID, credential (secret or certificate), and an application ID URI.
+The daemon application uses the standard [OAuth 2.0 client credentials grant flow](v2-oauth2-client-creds-grant-flow.md) to acquire an access token.

-This app uses the client secret as its credentials to acquire an access token from Microsoft identity platform.
+The app acquires an access token from Microsoft identity platform.
 The access token is scoped for the Microsoft Graph API.
 The app then uses the access token to request its own application registration details from Microsoft Graph API.
 The app can request any resource from Microsoft Graph API as long as the access token has the right permissions.

 The sample demonstrates how an unattended job or Windows service can run with an application identity, instead of a user's identity.